 Good for nothing!

 Some people talk back to their inner critic.
 Others ignore it.
-You can spend your life avoiding the pain.
-Spend frivolously, work relentlessly, consume hours of TV or wash down booze.

 How to break free from negative thinking